 Visiting a periodontist is one of the most effective ways for you to treat gum disease.
 It involves a full examination of your teeth and mouth to first understand your circumstances.
 Once that’s done, your periodontist will suggest the right treatment for your needs before consulting you further and eventually performing the procedure.

 Skilled periodontists, such as Dr. Trujillo, understand that providing personalized and gentle care is extremely important to patients affected by gum disease.
-Having been in practice since 1997, Dr. Ariel Trujillo has worked with countless patients over the years to treat periodontitis and offer them peace of mind with their dental health for years to come.
+Having been in practice since 1997, Dr. Ariel Trujillo has worked with countless patients over the years to treat periodontitis and offer them peace of mind about their dental health for years to come.

 If you’d like to learn more about periodontal treatment, don’t hesitate to get in touch with us today for more information.